apeer-micro/apeer-module-debugger/README.md

 cd apeer-module-debugger

 ## Install dependencies
-npm install
+yarn install

 ## Run the app
-npm run start
+yarn start

+## To create app
+yarn build

 ## How to Use